-Known ingredients include:
+Known nutrients include:

 Medically valid uses

-that aren’t in spirulina.
+aren’t in spirulina.
 These often include lysine, methionine, and histidine.
 Spirulina

 protein isn’t digested as well as other livestock foods.

-and radioactive divalent and trivalent metal ions.
-It can also be contaminated with heavy metals.
+and radioactive metal ions.
+It can also be tainted with heavy metals.
 These can include

 mercury, cadmium, lead, and arsenic.

-reactions by stabilizing mast cells.
-Activated mast cells are a source of histamine.
+Active mast cells are a source of histamine.
 This is the agent that causes allergic

 symptoms.
 This may strengthen your immune system.

-One study with humans suggests spirulina may treat oral cancer.
+A study with humans suggests spirulina may treat oral cancer.

-or breast-feeding should talk to their healthcare providers before taking any supplements.
+or breastfeeding should talk to their healthcare providers before taking any supplements.

 Side effects, toxicity, and interactions